yuvraajsj18/Operating-Systems/notes/processes/processes.md

 ### Process Creation

-- A process can create several new processes, via a **create process system call**, during the course of execution.
+- A process can create several new processes, via a **create process system call**, during execution.

   - The creating process is called a **parent** process.
   - The new processes are called the **children** processes.
-  - Children processes can create other processes forming a **tree** of processes.
+  - Children's processes can create other processes forming a **tree** of processes.

-- Processes are identified using a unique identifier integer number known as **process identifier(pid)**.
+- Processes are identified using a unique identifier integer number known as **process identifier(PID)**.

-  - You can get a list of all processes by using `ps -el` command on unix systems.
+  - You can get a list of all processes by using the `ps -el` command on UNIX systems.
-  - A tree of processes on a typical solaris system -
+  - A tree of processes on a typical Solaris system -

   ![Tree of processes](processes.assets/image-20200906115053765.png)